mattrussi/gitlab-com-runbooks/docs/rate-limiting/README.md

 Trusted IPs from customers/partners can be added to the allowlists, however we'd prefer to whittle this list _down_, not add to it.
-The [Rate Limit bypass policy](https://handbook.gitlab.com/handbook/engineering/infrastructure/rate-limiting/bypass-policy/) must be followed when considering adding to these lists.
+The [Rate Limit bypass policy](https://handbook.gitlab.com/handbook/engineering/infrastructure/rate-limiting/bypass-policy/) must be followed when considering adding to this list.

 - **Cloudflare**
   - Custom rule bypass: [example](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/main/environments/gprd/cloudflare-custom-rules.tf#L156) (confidential)